faisalmemon/ios-crash-dump-analysis-book/examples/securityAgent_crash_osx/geometry.md

 Perhaps a data structure has not been initialized, or a division by zero has occurred.
 Often geometry code creates ratios of width / height.
 During startup or corner cases our frames might be zero sized, thus leading to divide by zero errors resulting in NAN values in our data structures.

-We notice that some fairly long functions are used by Quartz (the Geometric Drawing Framework).
+We notice that some long functions are used by Quartz (the Geometric Drawing Framework).
 In the stack backtrace we see:

 ```
 3   QuartzCore                          0x00007fff50ba1a72